SIGNIFICANT ACCOUNTING POLICIES

-The accompanying consolidated and combined financial statements have been prepared in conformity with U.S. generally accepted accounting principles (“U.S. GAAP”).
+The accompanying condensed consolidated and combined financial statements have been prepared in conformity with U.S. generally accepted accounting principles (“U.S. GAAP”).
 Any reference in these notes to applicable guidance is meant to refer to U.S. GAAP as found in the Accounting Standards Codification (“ASC”) and Accounting Standards Updates (“ASU”) promulgated by the Financial Accounting Standards Board (“FASB”).
-The consolidated and combined financial statements include accounts of the Company and its wholly-owned subsidiaries.
-All intercompany accounts and transactions have been eliminated in consolidation.

 USE OF ESTIMATES

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Significant estimates include valuing derivatives, options and warrants using the Binomial Lattice and Black-Scholes models, and analysis of the recoverability of goodwill and long-lived assets.
+Significant estimates include analysis of the recoverability of goodwill and long-lived assets.
 Actual results could differ from those estimates, particularly given the significant social and economic disruptions and uncertainties associated with the ongoing COVID-19 pandemic and the COVID-19 control responses.

 FAIR VALUE OF FINANCIAL INSTRUMENTS